jeffcheung115231/GENHK_Assignment_ML/README.md

 **Methodology:**

-The project follows a typical machine learning workflow:
+The assignment follows a typical machine learning workflow:

 1. **Data Exploration and Preprocessing:**
    - Load and inspect the dataset using Pandas.